 Delta’s Therapy Dog Teams are an amazing group of volunteers and their beloved pet dogs, who willingly give their time and commitment to support our program delivery.
 Volunteers are recruited against a set of selection criteria and their dogs against strict temperament and skills assessment.
-They are trained and supported to deliver our programs in conjunction with our facility partners.
+They are trained and supported to deliver our programs in conjunction with our program partners.

 Our national team of staff and volunteers love what we do, and the impact that we have on the lives of over 20,000 people each and every week.